 ...

-This is the executable in the cmake
+This is the executable in the cmake build tree, it contains RUNPATH to locate the exact library

 it was linked with.

-To make this application portable, it needs to be installed via cmake --install
+To make this application portable, it needs to be installed via cmake --install:

 cmake --install . --prefix=../out --strip